 Taking a trip alone teaches you about yourself.
 Without the familiarity of home and your loved ones, there are no expectations to conform to.
 Maybe you’ll discover that you’re a fan of Latin pop music.
 Maybe you’ll discover that you’re a fan of Latin men.
 Who knows.
 You can’t know if you don’t go, and going alone frees you from being the person other people perceive you as so you can just be yourself.

 Solo travel is a life changing experience, and you want it to be a good one.
 So, to make sure you only have good stories to tell, stay safe with a few pieces of advice.

 Soak up as much of the local atmosphere as you want, but don’t get so absorbed in great photos or delicious food that you forget to keep your eyes open.
 Make sure you know where you are, where your things are, and who’s around you.

 Your valuables should either be locked up in your hostel, or they should be on your body.
 No exceptions.
 No one wants to spend their vacation applying for a new passport or talking to the credit card company.

 It's ok to say no!

 If someone is bothering you, or pushing your boundaries, you’re allowed to get vocal and say no. Asserting yourself doesn’t mean you’re bitchy, it just means you’re smart enough to stay safe.
-Make sure that you obviously don't get too aggresive, but stand your ground if you need to.
+Make sure that you obviously don't get too aggressive, but stand your ground if you need to.

 Now that you know all the ways solo travel will make you an even more awesome person, and how to stay safe doing it, the only question left to answer is...where to next?
-Let us help you decided via the little blue button that leads to amazing places below.
+Let us help you decided via the little red button that leads to amazing places below.